 Hermione: A portkey is an enchanted object that when touched will transfer the one or ones who touched it to anywhere on the globe decided upon by the enchanter.

 Professor Snape: Very good.
 Now, can anyone tell me what foreshadowing is?
 Yes, Miss Granger?

 Hermione: Foreshadowing is a dramatic device in which an important plot point is mentioned early in the story to return later in a more significant way.

 A clue or allusion embedded in the narrative that predicts some later event or revelation.
 It could be a wayward comment or action, an event that doesn't make sense until later, a Meaningful Name, a rare blood type... so many things can warn us of the future.
-The foreshadowing may be ominous, or mildly suggestive, or it could merely be Obvious In Hindsight.
+The foreshadowing may be ominous, or mildly suggestive, or it could merely be obvious in hindsight.

-Two specific variants are Futureshadowing, where the shadowing comes after the actual event chronologically but is still seen before it, and Foreseeing My Death, where a character has foreseen, prophesied or predicted his/her own demise.
+Two specific variants are Futureshadowing, where the shadowing comes after the actual event chronologically but is still seen before it, and Foreseeing My Death, where a character has foreseen, prophesied or predicted thier own demise.

-When there's only a tiny gap between the foreshadowing and the actual foreshadowed event, that's Five Second Foreshadowing.
+When there's only a tiny gap between the foreshadowing and the actual foreshadowed event, that's Five-Second Foreshadowing.

 Naturally, the examples are full of spoilers.
 Consider yourself warned.

 - Live-Action TV

 - Video Games